 Dr Eliseo"Jun" Garcia, Jr

-Dr. Eliseo"Jun" Garcia, Jr is a General Surgeon in the Philippines serving with MMI assisting Dr. Melicor throughout Asia.
-Jun was served as Project Director for the August 2017 project in Cambodia with Dr. Melicor serving as Medical Director.
+Dr. Eliseo"Jun" Garcia, Jr is a General Surgeon in the Philippines serving with MMI and assisting Dr. Melicor throughout Asia.
+Jun has served as Project Director for the August 2017 project in Cambodia with Dr. Melicor serving as Medical Director.